Tired, discouraged, feeling like you'll never find a job? Need a job, but nothing you do seems to be working?

 While it's hard to persist, doing so is essential if you want to find a job.
 And not only do you need to continue to put in the work—researching companies, scanning for job openings, and filling out applications—but you'll need to do it with confidence in yourself.
 After all, you'll know how to highlight your skills, abilities, and experience throughout the application process, from cover letters to phone screens to interviews.

-What to Do When You Need a Job and Nothing is Working
+What to Do When Your Job Search Isn't Working

 Make a Target List of Companies